 - Why not Make a Fresh Fruit Tray Beautiful?! - In culinary school, how your dish looked was equally, if not more important than how it tasted.
 The presentation always mattered!
 It took me longer than just culinary school to get better at this, but with a little practice, food presentation can be the most satisfying part of cooking.
 Anyone can cut up fruit and mix it in a bowl, but with a little effort your guests will say, "Geez, who made the fruit platter?
 That looks too beautiful to eat!"

 - Perfect for Brunch - Whenever I'm hosting a brunch, whether it's a baby shower, Father's day, Easter, or just Sunday, you will usually find a simple fruit platter.
-It pairs perfectly with eggs or a French Toast Bake.
-Add a salad or some Yogurt and Granola and you've got the perfect fancy looking brunch!
+It pairs perfectly with quiche or a French Toast Bake.
+Add a salad, chocolate muffins, or some yogurt and Granola and you've got the perfect fancy looking brunch!
 Step-by-step, it's easier than it looks!

 Any variety of fresh fruit will do, and you'll find most fruits will fit into one of the 5 categories in the instructions.
 When making a fruit tray for a party, consider the amount of people.
 A tray of fruit like the ones pictured serve about 6 to 8 people.

 However, they are easy to adjust larger or smaller, or make multiple if serving a large group.
 Make sure all your ingredients are washed and ready to eat.
 Here are some easy fruit tray ideas, certainly all are optional, use what you like!